enqueuezero/site/architecture/apscheduler.md

     wait_seconds = process_jobs()
 ```

+It waits a few seconds; then it processes jobs.
+Once the current tick is over, it sleep for a while when possible.
 It's commonly seen in any blocking application.
 Please check to the implementation of [blocking.py](https://github.com/agronholm/apscheduler/blob/master/apscheduler/schedulers/blocking.py) for example.

 ### Callback Model

 The callback model is implemented in a callback-chain convention.
+Below is a pseudo code of how it works.

 ```python
 def start(timeout=DEFAULT):